 Unfortunately, Chandrasekhar’s view was opposed by the foremost authority on the physics of stars at the time, Sir Arthur Eddington, who was also at the University of Cambridge.

-His emphatic view was that there must be some higher, undiscovered scientific principle which simply stopped incredibly dense objects from being formed.
+His emphatic view was that there must be some higher, undiscovered scientific principle which simply stopped incredibly dense objects being formed.

 Our modern understanding is that Chandrasekhar was right, and Eddington was wrong.
 Unfortunately, although he won private support from eminent physicists such as Wolfgang Pauli, Niels Bohr, and Paul Dirac – who agreed with his calculations – they would not publicly support Chandrasekhar’s conclusions.